Theory & Application

 Computer engineering is a profession in which knowledge of mathematical and natural sciences is gained by study, experience and practice.
 It is applied analytically to develop ways to utilize economically the materials and forces of nature for the benefit of mankind.
 An engineering program emphasizes theories and advanced mathematics.

-Computer engineering technology is a profession in which the application of engineering knowledge and scientific methods, combined with technical skills, are used to support computerized engineering activities.
+Computer and Electrical engineering technology is a profession in which the application of engineering knowledge and scientific methods, combined with technical skills, are used to support computerized engineering activities.
 An engineering technology program emphasizes hands-on application and implementation.
 In some situations, engineers and technologists can share the same responsibilities.
 Computer hardware designers, software engineers, and engineering database developers have

 job functions that both the engineers and the engineering technologist can perform with equal success.

 Program Educational Objectives (PEO) are goals for our students after they graduate and enter the workforce.
 The Computer and Electrical Engineering Technology (CEET) students will be able to: